centre-for-humanities-computing/art-multimodal-benchmark/README.md

 ## Data

-A filtered & cleaned version of WikiArt ([Huggan link](https://huggingface.co/datasets/huggan/wikiart)) version can be found on HuggingFace HERE.
+A filtered & cleaned version of WikiArt version can be found on HuggingFace ([HERE](https://huggingface.co/datasets/chcaa/wikiart_benchmarking)).

-The WikiData dataset used can be found HERE.
+The WikiData dataset used can be found ([HERE](https://huggingface.co/datasets/chcaa/wikidata_benchmarking)).

-We recommed downloading the datasets via HuggingFace and placing it in the ```data``` folder:
+We recommend downloading the datasets via HuggingFace and placing it in the ```data``` folder:

 ```
 import datasets